decentralized-identity/sidetree/docs/spec/json-web-signatures.md

 ## JSON Web Signatures

-Sidetree relies on JSON Web Signatures for authentication and integrity protection of [DID Operations](https://identity.foundation/sidetree/spec/#did-operations), accept for Create, with contains key material and is self certifying.
+Sidetree relies on JSON Web Signatures for authentication and integrity protection of [DID Operations](https://identity.foundation/sidetree/spec/#did-operations), except for Create, with contains key material and is self certifying.

 ### Signing